Krispy Kreme: Hot light

 By the numbers

-What exactly do 10 million online followers, 20% higher engagement rates and those six billion media impressions from a well-timed jab campaign add up to for the business?
+What exactly do 10 million online followers, 20% higher engagement rates and those seven billion media impressions from a well-timed jab campaign add up to for the business?
 Everyone knows Krispy Kreme, right?
 The Hot Light in the window.
 The glazed production line behind the plate-glass window.
 Paper hats for the kids.
 According to YouGov BrandIndex online polling data, at its peak in early 2013, more than nine in ten consumers would say they had heard of the Krispy Kreme brand.
 That’s fairly ubiquitous.

 By October 2019, with the pandemic on the horizon, brand awareness for Krispy Kreme had declined to about 80%, and was trending steadily downward.
 While Krispy Kreme was cleaning up its financials, the company from a brand perspective was becoming less relevant in among indulgence consumers.